cdanek/KaimiraWeightedList/README.md

 ## Introduction

+TLDR: Add items to a list with an integer weight, and get items randomly from the list based on the weight.

-This implements an algorithm (designed by Michael Vose) for sampling from a discrete probability distribution via a generic list with extremely fast `O(1)` get operations and small (close to minimally small) `O(n)` space complexity and `O(n)` CRUD complexity.
+This class implements an algorithm for sampling from a discrete probability distribution via a generic list with extremely fast `O(1)` get operations and small (close to minimally small) `O(n)` space complexity and `O(n)` CRUD complexity.

 In other words, you can add any item of type `T` to a `List` with an integer weight, and get a random item from the list with probability ( weight / sum-weights ).
-The solution is implemented using the Walker-Vose "Alias Method".
+The solution is implemented using the [Walker-Vose "Alias Method"](https://en.wikipedia.org/wiki/Alias_method).

-It can be used with any type, similarly to a `List<T>`, and was designed to be as easy to use as possible.
+It can be used with any type, similarly to a `List<T>`, and was designed to be fast AND as easy to use as possible.

 ## Installation and Usage